autonome/peek/README.md

 Core blockers
 - [ ] built-in feature loading from origin not file
 - [ ] combine settings and background in built-in features?

+Commands/messaging
+- [x] implement pubsub api
+- [x] way to tell feature to open default ui (if there is one)
+- [x] way tell feature to open its settings ui (if there is one)

+Feature un/install and reloads
+- [ ] feature unload/reload - init/uninit whole feature and window
+- [ ] unreg shortcuts
+- [ ] close other windows, not just background (track all feature wins? hierarchy? window manager?)
+- [ ] figure out re-init/reload story when pref/feature change is saved
+    - can leave to the apps? eg document.reload()? likely not for OS level stuff
+    - could do a storage change listener, but all kinds of reasons why you *wouldn't* do full reload...
+    - preload could register window + thing (eg kb listener) and listen for feature-disable events
+    - ok so basically do at api level
+- [ ] language: call them feature or apps? other?
+- [ ] core settings re-render on feature toggle

 Daily driver blockers
 - [x] debug vs profile(s) for app dir